Skip to content Skip to footer

 Clear Answers When You Need Them Most

-Meet Your Defence Counsel
+Meet Your Defense Counsel

-I'm Gian Paolo Pasini, a criminal defence lawyer based in Windsor, Ontario.
+I'm Gian Paolo Pasini, a criminal defense lawyer based in Windsor, Ontario.
 I run a sole practice focused exclusively on criminal law.
 Clients turn to me for clear answers, grounded guidance—and when necessary, firm, unflinching advocacy inside and outside the courtroom.

 About Criminal Charges